ZovoTools

 What Is Rhyme?

 Rhyme is the repetition of similar or identical terminal sounds in two or more words.
 It is one of the oldest and most recognizable features of poetry, predating written language itself.
-Rhyme serves multiple functions: it creates a sense of pattern and expectation, aids memorization, produces aesthetic pleasure through sound repetition, and provides structural organization to verse (Wikipedia: Rhyme).
+Rhyme serves multiple functions: it creates a sense of pattern and expectation, aids memorization, produces aesthetic pleasure through sound repetition, and provides structural organization to verse (Rhyme).

 The English language presents unique challenges and opportunities for rhyming.
 Unlike languages with consistent vowel sounds (Italian, Spanish), English borrows words from dozens of source languages, creating an enormous vocabulary with irregular spelling and pronunciation.
-This variety means English has fewer perfect rhymes than Romance languages but a rich supply of near and slant rhymes that poets and songwriters exploit for creative effect.
+This variety means English has fewer rhymes than Romance languages but a rich supply of near and slant rhymes that poets and songwriters exploit for creative effect.

 Rhyme has been central to English poetry since the Middle Ages, when it replaced alliteration as the primary sound device.
 Chaucer's Canterbury Tales (1390s) established rhyming couplets as a standard English form.
 Shakespeare perfected the English sonnet's rhyme scheme.
 The Romantic poets expanded rhyming possibilities, and modern songwriters continue to push the boundaries of what counts as a rhyme.